Skip to content

 It covers an area of 11 hectares, six startling features of water, and an area of 3000 underground parking.

-It has four swimming pools (including the second-highest pool at the 76th floor) and At.mosphere, the highest fine-dining restaurant in the world on level 122.
+It has four swimming pools (including the second-highest pool on the 76th floor) and At.mosphere, the highest fine-dining restaurant in the world on level 122.

 Burj Khalifa needs 250,000 gallons of water (946,000 liters) daily.